wahyuwiyoko/nvim/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep) for `live_grep` of Telescope
 - [Node.js](https://nodejs.org/) for installing several LSP through Mason

+> [!IMPORTANT]
-For the linter to work, run `MasonInstallLinters` command in Neovim to install all linter through Mason.
+> For the linter to work, run `MasonInstallLinters` command in Neovim to
+> install all linter through Mason.

 ## Installation